I had 6 coaching calls today.

 I told her that I wanted to be clear: I wanted a staff writing position there.

 And while I showed up and did the work, I believe with everything in me that my writing deal came because I stopped acting like I was an “outsider” (via the parking lot first), and I was clear about my intention.
-Whatever it is that you’re hoping will happen for you right now, I just want to know if you’ve actually asked for it?

 I mean, let’s assume you’re showing up and doing the work.